wso2/docs-is/en/docs/deploy/configure-email-sending.md

     "Content-Type: multipart/form-data" -H 'Authorization: Basic YWRtaW46YWRtaW4=' -F "resourceFile=@EmailPublisher.xml;type=text/xml" -F "fileName=EmailPublisher"
     ```

-5. Open the `EmailPublisher.xml` file and configurable the parameters given below.
+5. Open the `EmailPublisher.xml` file and configure the parameters given below.

     !!! note
         -   Only one `EmailPublisher.xml` file with the name `EmailPublisher` should be added for a tenant.